marioaldayuz/RetellAI-Web-Widget/README-DEPLOYMENT.md

 This guide provides domain-agnostic deployment scripts that work with ANY domain.

+## ⚡ Recent Improvements (Systemd Fix)

+**IMPORTANT**: If you experienced systemd service failures with "Changing to the requested working directory failed" errors, these have been **FIXED**!

+### What was fixed:
+- ✅ **Absolute path detection** in systemd-setup.sh
+- ✅ **Pre-flight validation** of directories and files
+- ✅ **Better error messages** with detailed troubleshooting info
+- ✅ **Dependency checking** before service creation

+### Updated files:
+- `systemd-setup.sh` - Now uses absolute paths and validates everything before creating service
+- `systemd-fix.sh` - Emergency fix script for existing deployments
+- `DEPLOYMENT-GUIDE.md` - Comprehensive guide for fresh server deployments

+For detailed troubleshooting and fresh server setup, see [DEPLOYMENT-GUIDE.md](./DEPLOYMENT-GUIDE.md).

 ## 📋 Prerequisites

 - Ubuntu/Debian server (tested on Ubuntu 24.04)